 \subsection{Scale manifolds}

 The scale calculus on Banach spaces can now be used to obtain a variation of the notion of a Banach manifold by replacing Banach spaces with scale Banach spaces and by replacing smoothness requirements with scale smoothness.
-This new notion of scale manifold coincides with the classical notion of manifold in finite dimensions by Example~\ref{ex:trivial} and Remark~\ref{rmk:sc1}~(i); for a precise definition of scale manifold, see \cite[2.4]{HoferWysockiZehnder1}.
+This new notion of scale manifold coincides with the classical notion of manifold in finite dimensions by Example~\ref{ex:trivial} and Remark~\ref{rmk:sc1}~(i); for a precise definition of scale manifold, see \cite[\S 2.4]{HoferWysockiZehnder1}.
 In infinite dimensions, neither notion is stronger than the other, however in applications most Banach manifolds could be equipped with an additional scale structure.

 In practice, scale manifolds are of limited utility, since they are not general enough for moduli problems involving broken trajectories or nodal curves, and they are a rather special case of the more general notion of an M-polyfold.
-Nevertheless, they serve as useful stepping stone between Banach manifolds and M-polyfolds, and we will use them here to illuminate the concept of scale smoothness by outlining how the space of maps modulo reparametrization is given the structure of a scale manifold; that is, it has metrizable topology, is locally homeomorphic to open subsets of scale Banach spaces, and the induced transition maps are scale smooth.
+Nevertheless, they serve as a useful stepping stone between Banach manifolds and M-polyfolds, and we will use them here to illuminate the concept of scale smoothness by outlining how the space of maps, modulo reparametrization, is given the structure of a scale manifold; that is, it has metrizable topology, it is locally homeomorphic to open subsets of scale Banach spaces, and the induced transition maps are scale smooth.
 In order to prevent isotropy, we restrict ourselves to maps from $S^1$ to $S^1$ of degree~$1$,

-By identifying $S^1=\R/\Z$ the translation action $\tau$ from Example~\ref{ex:trans} descends to an action $S^1\times\cB\to \cB$, which by the degree restriction is free.
-Next, we will sketch how to construct local slices for the action of ${\rm Aut}=S^1$ on $\cB$ along the lines of Remark~\ref{rmk:slice}, and from these obtain sc-manifold charts for the quotient space $\cB/{\rm Aut}$. \begin{itemlist} \item For any fixed $a\in S^1$, one can check that the space of maps that transversely intersect $a$ at $0\in S^1$,
+By identifying $S^1=\R/\Z$, we observe that the translation action $\tau$ from Example~\ref{ex:trans} descends to an action $S^1\times\cB\to \cB$, which by the degree restriction is free.
+Next, we will sketch how to construct local slices for the action of ${\rm Aut}=S^1$ on $\cB$ along the lines of Remark~\ref{rmk:slice}, and, from these observations, we will obtain sc-manifold charts for the quotient space $\cB/{\rm Aut}$. \begin{itemlist} \item For any fixed $a\in S^1$, one can check that the space of maps that transversely intersect $a$ at $0\in S^1$, denoted